CloudVE/cloudbridge/docs/topics/setup.rst

                          the 'default' by the library.
 This default will be used only in cases there is no network marked as the default by the provider.
+CB_DEFAULT_IPV4RANGE     The default IPv4 range when creating networks if one
+                         is not provided.
+This value is also used in tests.
 ======================== ======================================================